 If you’re accepted into a Swinburne Abroad program, you will receive comprehensive information on insurance as you get closer to your departure date.

 - World Travel Protection — your 24/7 contact while overseas

 - pre-existing conditions

 Swinburne students have two options for travel insurance:

 Note: This insurance is provided by Chubb and includes an excess of A$500 (excluding medical claims where no excess is payable).
-If you’re overseas outside of the coverage duration (in excess of 10 days personal travel) you will need to organise further insurance cover through one of the two options:
+If you’re overseas outside of the coverage duration (in excess of 180 days in total) you will need to organise further insurance cover through one of the two options:

 Note: It is not recommended that you combine insurance from both Swinburne Chubb and another provider, as there may be problems if you need to submit claims on your policies.

 If you have any questions around insurance provided by Swinburne, contact Swinburne Abroad.

 Students can purchase insurance from any external provider for the entire duration of their time overseas.
 The entire duration must include the academic program and any personal travel.

 Excess will vary between policies.
 You will need to ensure that your policy meets minimum Swinburne requirements.
 Please refer to the Swinburne Travel Insurance Declaration Form for a list of requirements that your personally arranged insurance should cover.